-Common conformance requirements are listed in this section that apply to all clinical documents sent from a software system operated by a healthcare provider or CSP, to a software system operated by another healthcare provider or CSP.
+This section lists the common conformance requirements that apply to all clinical documents sent from a software system operated by a healthcare provider or CSP, to a software system operated by another healthcare provider or CSP.
 This is referred to as the provider-to-provider (P2P) context.